luizribeiro/ansible/README.md

 ## TODOs

+* Refactor
+  * Break down server role
+  * Move monit into its own role

+* Automation
+  * Setup healthchecks.io and monit automatically with API

+* OSX:
-* TODO: allow for collectd package on OSX to be built with MQTT support
+  * Allow for collectd package on OSX to be built with MQTT support
-* TODO: find a way to validate nginx conf.d files
-* TODO: find a way to validate monit conf.d files

 * From new MacBook Setup:
   * Setup dark/light mode based on setting